MattFrankowski/blog/README.md

 * User authentication system ([Login](#login), [Register](#register), [password change](#password-change)).
 * Page restrictions for not logged Users -  using Django decorators.
 * Blogger has ability to Create, Edit and Delete his posts. - CRUD functionality.
+* Blogger create form, ability to set a profile photo.
 * Search Blogger by given name.
 * Website is fully responsible.
 ## Technologies